metabase/metabase/docs/troubleshooting-guide/cant-log-in.md

    - If you're not, please ask your admin.
 2. Check whether your Metabase instance has moved.
 For example, if you were using a trial instance of Metabase, but you're now in production, the URL might have changed.

-## Does your Metabase use Single Sign-On (SS0) to manage accounts?

-Metabase can manage accounts itself, or administrators can configure it to let people sign on using third-party credentials.
-You can tell what kind of account you have when you try to sign in: if your login ID is your email address, Metabase is managing the account, but if you're using the option to sign in which a third-party identity provider, someone else is responsible for authenticating you.

 ## If Metabase is managing your password, has your account been deactivated?

 **Root cause:** Metabase doesn't delete accounts, but admins can deactivate them, and if your account is deactivated, you can't log in with it.